 I was a “whoopsie-baby” born at Save the Chimps on March 17, 2003.
 My mother is Jennifer, one of the Air Force chimps.
 My father, Garfield, also an Air Force chimp, had received a vasectomy, but much to everyone’s surprise, it didn’t take!
 When I was born, Jennifer was very loving to me, but because her other children had been taken from her when she was a “breeder,” she didn’t know how to hold me properly, so it was difficult for me to nurse.
-Save the Chimps’ staff helped Jennifer raise me by feeding me for short periods of time, then returning me to my mother.
-Thanks to this cooperative relationship, I thrived and today I am a strapping, robust chimpanzee.
-I am the spitting image of my father and I took over his role as alpha of our family.
-Today we live in Doug’s Family.
+Save the Chimps’ staff helped Jennifer raise me by feeding me for short periods of time, and then returning me to my mother.
+Thanks to this cooperative relationship, I thrived, and today I am a strapping, robust chimpanzee, the spitting image of my father.
+Today I live with Lou’s family.
 I love to spray water on myself from the automatic water fountains provided to us for drinking water.
-I also enjoy teasing the girls so that they chase me all over “the playground” (my island home), and when I’m worn out I love lounging in a hammock.
+I also enjoy teasing the girls so that they chase me all over “the playground” (my island home), and when I’m worn out, I love lounging in a hammock.